noahmank/JumpIN-Game/README.md

 This submission includes the updates UML diagram, source code and along with documentation and in addition, a GUI component for the game.

 ### Deliverable 3
 This submission includes the updated UML diagram, source code, test cases, along with documentation.
 In addition, an updated GUI component, a game solver, as well as undo and redo buttons.
-We also included to 2 new challenges to test the functionality of the solver.

 # Advancement